Our King Caraway is an heirloom variety of white-flowered caraway from the lush oasis of Fayoum in central Egypt, where it's been grown for millennia.

 - Pairs well with: Wild Mountain Cumin, Nile Coriander, Desert Fennel

-The caraway is grown by smallholder farmers in central Egypt, in an oasis west of the Nile where ancient canal systems divert the Nile's waters to irrigate the fields.
-The seeds are harvested by hand in early summer, and farmers use a special curved knife to cut the caraway plants down, and the seeds are pulled off by hand.
+Our King Caraway is grown by smallholder farmers in central Egypt, in an oasis west of the Nile where ancient canal systems divert the Nile's waters to irrigate the fields.
+The seeds are harvested by hand in early summer.
+Farmers use a special curved knife to cut the caraway plants down, and the seeds are pulled off by hand.